 The Deep Fryer

 So what is Deep Fried Turkey?
 It is when you inject a turkey with your favorite marinade and frying it in a large apparatus called a Turkey Fryer at a temperature of 350 degrees F. This contraption includes a large stockpot with a lid, a burner, a poultry holder, a lifter, and a thermometer.
 The burner operates on a standard propane tank (which is sold separately).
 Most people use peanut oil to fry their turkey because it’s healthier to use and it is one of the most stable cooking oils that can cook your turkey at temperatures of 450 degrees F.

 Using a deep fryer is no walk in the park and there are a few things that you need to consider when deciding to deep fry a turkey.
 However, before you light up your fryer, make sure that you have read all safety precautions and step-by-step instructions that will help prevent any accidents.

-First, you need to make sure that you have a full or at least more than half tank of propane gas.
-Propane tanks can be purchased locally at a grocery or convenient store.
+First, you need to make sure that you have a full or at least more than a half tank of propane gas.
+Propane tanks can be purchased locally at a grocery or convenience store.
 Next, you need to read the package on your turkey to see how many pounds it is to determine how long you will fry your turkey.
-A good sized turkey is about 10 – 20 lbs.
+A good-sized turkey is about 10 – 20 lbs.

 You need to thaw out your turkey at least two days prior to the day you deep fry it depending on the size of the turkey.
-While larger sized turkeys will need more than 2 days to completely thaw.
+While larger-sized turkeys will need more than 2 days to completely thaw.
 Once thawed, you need to remove the giblets and the neck from the turkey’s cavity.
-You can either discard this or use it for gray and stuffing.
+You can either discard this or use it for gravy and stuffing.